Claudia Muzio: Career

-Muzio made her operatic début in Arezzo (15 January 1910) in the title role of Massenet's Manon, and despite her youth she made rapid progress in the opera houses of Italy, leading to débuts at La Scala in Milan in 1913 (as Desdemona in Verdi's Otello), in Paris (as Desdemona) and in London at Covent Garden (as Puccini's Manon Lescaut) in 1914.
+Muzio made her operatic début in Arezzo (15 January 1910) in the title role of Massenet's Manon, and made progress in the opera houses of Italy, leading to débuts at La Scala in Milan in 1913 (as Desdemona in Verdi's Otello), in Paris (as Desdemona) and in London at Covent Garden (as Puccini's Manon Lescaut) in 1914.
 She stayed on in London to sing other roles including Mimì and Tosca (both with Caruso).
 She was invited to the Met in New York in December 1916 (for Tosca) and was so successful that she continued to appear there during six successive years.
 It was at the Metropolitan that Muzio created the role of Giorgetta in Il tabarro, in the world première of Puccini's triple bill, Il trittico, on 14 December 1918.

 She established a special relationship with audiences at the Teatro Colón in Buenos Aires, where she first appeared in June 1919 (in Catalani's Loreley).
 From then until 1934 she sang there in 23 different operas, becoming known as "la divina Claudia".
 Between 1922 and 1932, she appeared regularly in Chicago (after falling out with the management at the New York Met).

 On 15 October 1932, she performed the title role of Tosca to inaugurate the new War Memorial Opera House in San Francisco.
 Other notable roles in her career included the title role in Aida, Santuzza in Cavalleria rusticana, Maddalena in Andrea Chénier, and Leonora in Il trovatore (all in New York), and also Violetta in La traviata and Leonora in La forza del destino (in Chicago and Buenos Aires).
 Her last and according to some critics her greatest role was in Rome in 1934 as Cecilia in the opera of that name written for her by Licinio Refice.
 Her most popular role, however, was Violetta, in which she was considered unsurpassed throughout the Latin opera world (Italy, Spain, South America).

-Muzio was noted for the beauty and warmth of her voice, which, although not particularly large, acquired a considerable richness of tonal colouring as she grew older.
-Her performances were sometimes criticised for excessive use of dynamic extremes, including her exquisitely expressive pianissimo singing.
+Muzio was noted for the beauty and warmth of her voice, with a richness of tonal colouring.
+Her performances were sometimes criticised for excessive use of dynamic extremes.
+Critics called her pianissimo singing "particularly admirable."
 She remained modest and even reclusive despite her increasing fame and wealth.